-“ice screen” tried to be, on one hand, the moment in which we are staring at something and our thoughts start travelling in a different way, like when we get kind of hypnotized when looking at fire. the moment in which the only thing we see it´s its movement. on the other hand, it tried to be a moment of alert, reminding us of the speed in which we communicate when we don´t stop to observe.
+“ice screen” tried to be, on one hand, the moment in which we are staring at something and our thoughts start travelling in a different way, like when we get kind of hypnotized when looking at fire. and, on the other hand, it tried to be a moment of alert, reminding us of the speed in which we communicate when we don´t stop to observe.

 materials: ice , computer, pure data software, piezoelectric sensor, infrared sensor.